cronvel/terminal-kit/doc/document-model.md

 <a name="ref.TextBox.setAltContent"></a>
 ### .setAltContent( content , [hasMarkup] , [dontDraw] )

+* content `string` the alternate text-content
+* hasMarkup `boolean` or `string` when set to *true* or the string *'markup'*, the content contains Terminal Kit's markup, used to set attributes of parts of the content, when set to the string *'ansi'*, the content contains ANSI escape sequence,
+  default: false.
+* dontDraw `boolean` if set, don't redraw the widget (default: false, redraw)

 It set the alternate text-content, work like its [.setContent()](#ref.Element.setContent) counterpart.